Sancxo/federated_elixir/README.md

 # FederatedElixir

 This is a test project made with Elixir and Phoenix.
-The goal of this is to provide fresh Elixir-related content from the [Fediverse](https://jointhefediverse.net) provided by the [Mastodon](https://joinmastodon.org/) API.
+The goal of it is to provide fresh Elixir-related content from the [Fediverse](https://jointhefediverse.net) provided by the [Mastodon](https://joinmastodon.org/) API.

 ## Initialization